Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Slovak Research and Development Agency under the Contract no. APVV-23-0515 and by the European Union's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie Grant Agreement No.~945478.
+This work was supported by the Slovak Research and Development Agency under Contract no. APVV-23-0515 and by the European Union's Horizon 2020 research and innovation program under Marie Sk{\l}odowska-Curie Grant Agreement No.~945478.